5 Best Carpet Cleaners of 2025, Lab-Tested and Reviewed

 Best Carpet Cleaners

-The five top-performing carpet cleaners, below, all feature large tanks, moving brushes, and a long hose.
-CR members can also see our full carpet cleaner ratings of more than 30 products.
+The five top-performing carpet cleaners, listed below, all feature a large tank, moving brushes, and a long hose.
+Many are also marketed specifically to pet owners.
+CR members can also see our full carpet cleaner ratings featuring more than 30 models.

 How CR Tests Carpet Cleaners

-We put each carpet cleaner through a battery of cleaning tests in our lab—each model takes three days to test.
+We put each carpet cleaner through a battery of cleaning tests in our lab, extending over three days.
 Our engineers soil large swatches of off-white nylon carpet with red Georgia clay.
 We then run a cleaner over the carpet for four wet cycles and four dry cycles, simulating how you’d clean a particularly dirty spot on a well-trafficked carpet.
 Then we repeat the test on two more swatches.
 A reliable carpet cleaner will remove the embedded dirt and grime without leaving behind a trail of water and a soggy carpet.

 We also rate carpet cleaners on ease of use and how noisy they are—some are so loud that we recommend wearing hearing protection.
 In our full ratings, members can access the results of all our tests and additional information about each model, including hose length, the amount of carpet it cleans with each tank, and its weight when filled and when empty.